Awarded George Borts’ Prize in recognition of an outstanding Ph.D. dissertation. Department of Economics. Brown University.

 This study uses individual-level census data from Argentina to examine the socioeconomic disparities between Native and non-Native people.
 Native people fare worse across a variety of indicators, including housing, education, employment, and health.
 On average, the observed disparities amount to 12 percent of the standard deviation and persist even after controlling for factors such as geographic location.
 Furthermore, there are differences in the intergenerational transmission of education between Natives and non-Natives: for each level of education of the parents, the children of Natives have, on average, fewer years of education than the children of non-Natives.
 Finally, the study also reveals large differences between Native groups: while some achieve average outcomes that surpass those of the non-Native population, others significantly lag behind.
 Notably, these differences are correlated with a characteristic of their pre-Columbian economy: the practice of agriculture.

-Experimental evidence on data-driven remedial instruction in the Dominican Republic with Astrid Pineda
+Experimental evidence on data-driven remedial instruction in the Dominican Republic with Astrid Pineda (Draft coming soon)

 Learning losses due to COVID-19 have been substantial, especially for students coming from low socioeconomic backgrounds, further worsening existing learning deficits in many developing countries.
 To address these losses, the use of tutoring and computer-assisted instruction holds promise for accelerating learning recovery.
 However, there is limited knowledge on how education systems can effectively implement these approaches at scale.
 Computer adaptive learning (CAL) softwares are particularly noteworthy for their ability to cater to students' individual learning levels.
 However, most evidence on CAL is based on after-school settings and primary-school-aged children, making it challenging to extrapolate to older students or in-school settings.
 Tutoring, while effective, faces scalability challenges due to cost and availability of qualified tutors.
 In this proof-of-concept phase, we aim to evaluate an in-school intervention combining CAL with group tutoring as a potentially more scalable alternative to accelerate learning recovery among teenagers.
 Moreover, we aim to generate evidence on whether using CAL-generated data for targeted tutoring and teacher support can lead to better student outcomes.
 We plan to use in-depth data, including on teaching practices and teachers’ time use, to investigate the underlying mechanisms behind the observed changes.